 Drug prescribing

 The Scottish Dental Clinical Effectiveness Programme (SDCEP) first published Drug Prescribing for Dentistry in April 2008.
-A second edition was published in August 2011 and a newly updated third edition released in January 2016.
+A second edition was published in August 2011 and an updated third edition released in January 2016.
+In 2023, a dedicated SDCEP Dental Prescribing website was launched for users in the UK.

-Despite the introduction of the guidance, there is wide variation in dental drug prescribing in Scotland and evidence from routinely collected dental prescribing data demonstrates that the guidance has had little impact on the number of antibiotics prescribed by primary care dentists in Scotland.
+Despite the introduction of the guidance, evidence from routinely collected dental prescribing data demonstrated that the guidance had little impact on the number of antibiotics prescribed by primary care dentists in Scotland.

 When considering how best to support the translation of guidance into practice there is evidence that audit and feedback (A&F) strategies (defined as ‘any summary of clinical performance of health care over a specified period of time’ aimed at changing health professional behaviour) have consistently demonstrated small to moderate sized effects.
 However, there is still some uncertainty in predicting what type of A&F and in which clinical circumstances these strategies will be most effective.